Tom Wilkens: Public service

-Following his retirement from competitive swimming, Wilkens remained active in his local community.
-In November 2023, he was elected as a Republican to serve on the Township Committee of Middletown Township, New Jersey.
+Extending his career into civic service, he has served as a Republican on the Township Committee of his hometown, Middletown Township, New Jersey.
 The Township Committee serves as the governing body of Middletown Township, with members elected at-large in partisan elections to three-year terms on a staggered basis.
 At the annual reorganization meeting, the Committee selects one of its members to serve as Mayor and another as Deputy Mayor, each for a one-year term.
-Wilkens' election marked his continued commitment to public service and local governance.
+Wilkens' elections have marked his continued commitment to public service and local governance.
+According to one source, the Observer Online, Wilkens may have served a brief term as a Mayor of Middletown Township.